vitaminncpp/Virtual-Assistant/README.md

 	searh on google about something
 	etc

-## to start in background click on start_background file
+## to start in background click on start_background.bat
-## to start in foreground click on start_foreground file
+## to start in foreground click on start_foreground.bat
-## to stop click on stop
+## to stop click on stop.bat
+## install.bat will automatically copy the shortcut to startup folder so that it will start automatically on window startup.